kontakt/Octoprint-Filament-Reloaded/README.md

 ## Issue Tracking

-I hae a day job, so when filing an issue please tag me @nickmitchko in the issue so I get an email.
+I have a day job, so when filing an issue please tag me @nickmitchko in the issue so I get an email.

 ## Overview